DamonMohammadbagher/BEV3/README.md

  Note: I Created this code in 2009 & in May 2022 Updated by me for Work with Win7/Win10 etc (working with .NetFramework 4.5), also Some Security Features Like Working with "ETWProcessMon2/ETWPM2Monitor2/Sysmon Logs & MITRE ATT&CK" will add this Source Code soon! ;)

+ this code will useful for Windows Admins also All Blue teamers too.

  this code still has some problem for loading Large Event log records like 400,000 records etc , time to loading is very slow (not fast) for these large records so i need to work on this for better performance , with new codes and i will update source codes soon for this fix this problem also i will add new security features to the source code too.